 Angie is also collaboratively trained in helping families find balance and peace while going through a divorce.
 She will work with children as a Child Specialist to learn effective coping skills to deal with the changes in the family as they separate/divorce.
 She will also work with parents in developing healthy parenting plans to make the transition easier.
 With the adults going through a divorce, Angie will serve as a Divorce Coach to help the individual cope and deal with the loss of the marriage and meet the client where they need to help the process be as amicable as possible.

 Utilizing her PhD in Counselor Education and Supervision, she has enjoyed branching out as a counselor educator and clinical supervisor.
 In this role, Angie passionately brings her experience of counseling to future counselors.
-Presently, she is Adjunct Professor with Thomas University.
+Presently, she is Affiliate Professor with Thomas University.